Essential cybersecurity practices for your small business

 Is your business properly protected from cyber attacks?
 Find out what cybersecurity precautions you need to take.

 As a small business owner, you have to wear many hats.
 You have to understand the basics of marketing, production, human resources, and of course – customer service.
-In today’s tech-forward world, it’s also essential to understand the best practices for cybersecurity.
+In today’s tech-forward world, it’s also essential to understand the best practices for cybersecurity and the benefits of cybersecurity training for employees.

 Hackers aren’t strictly targeting major corporations.
 In fact, they might be more likely to go after small businesses that don’t have the security resources or IT tech support.
 About 46% of all cybersecurity breaches impact businesses with fewer than 1000 employees.
 So, what can you do to protect yourself and your business?